shreyavaidya3494/octBatch/Angular/myApplication/README.md

-to install latest version of angular : npm i -g @angular/cli to install angular cli bersionwise: npm i -g @angular/cli@16 to check installed or not : ng v
+to install latest version of angular : npm i -g @angular/cli to install angular cli version wise: npm i -g @angular/cli@16 to check installed or not : ng v

 create project : ng new projectName
+Here, we write ng new myApplication

-failure: delete node_modules folder and regenerate it by : npm i or npm install or if node_module not present in structure then create new project
+If failure in oroject myApplication creation: delete node_modules folder and regenerate it by : npm i or npm install or if node_module not present in structure then create new project

-to run project, always open terminal on project folder : ng serve or ng s or  ng serve --open or ng s -o
+to run project/application, always open terminal on project folder : ng serve or ng s or  ng serve --open or ng s -o
 -o means application will get opened on default browser

-to resolve pwershell unauthorized issue:
+to resolve powershell unauthorized issue:
+Set-ExecutionPolicy RemoteSigned -Scope CurrentUser  ...after doing this..Get-ExecutionPolicy as mentioned below:-

+PS E:\oct2023\octBatch\Angular> cd ..
-Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
+PS E:\oct2023\octBatch> Set-ExecutionPolicy RemoteSigned -Scope CurrentUser PS E:\oct2023\octBatch> Get-ExecutionPolicy RemoteSigned

 What is the use of README file: In this file, we do not write programs or code.
 We can write notes/ messages for team members or ourselves.